Eyuel-Belay/Java-Demo/readme.txt

-# This is just to test github from pc
+# This is just to test github from my pc
+# The project is very simple maths utility functions and recursive functions
+# Test ecah interface implemented class